Introduction

 Trailblazing English takes a positive, healthy stance on feminine sexuality, stressing the enlightened view that there is nothing “shameful” or “dishonorable” about it.
 Furthermore, while the ability to bear young is one of the greatest powers in Nature, not all members of the sex can or want to have children.
 Language can do better than naming an entire sex for an organ found between the legs!

 Looking at our cultural heritage through the ages, the femele mind has produced greatness in many areas, including philosophy, mathematics, art, and literature, as well as in promoting a civil society.
-Trailblazing English reaches back to Proto-Indo-European to find two roots, gen- and gwen-, which, one by its definition and the other by its spelling, inspired “wenn,” the TE word for an adult femele humin being.
-The etymological meaning of wenn is “producer.”
-And a wenn can produce many things besides children!
-(See to entry for wenn below to read more about its etymology.)
+Trailblazing English reaches across to Mandarin Chinese wén (writing, civil, cultured) and back to the Proto-Indo-European root, gen- (produces) to coin the word “wenn” as its term for a femele humin being.
+Therefore, the meaning of “wenn” is ultimately “cultural producer,” an idea which clearly acknowledges the fact that a wenn can produce many things beneficial to society besides children!
+(See to entry for wenn below.)

 F